sadik312/sadik312/README.md

 # Hi
-I am a Junior QA Engineer and I like to work on projects in my free time.
+I am a Junior QA Engineer and like to work on projects in my free time.

 # Technical Skillset
 ## Programming Languages: